-Normally, when you’re seeking to introduce items into evidence, you need a live witness to testify and establish your evidentiary predicates.
-But some evidence is so trustworthy that it doesn’t require a witness.
-These forms of evidence are inherently reliable, and are deemed to be “self-authenticating.”
+Normally, when you’re seeking to introduce items into evidence, you need a live witness to testify and establish your evidentiary predicates.?
+But some evidence is so trustworthy that it doesn’t require a witness.?
+However, when it comes to the authenticity of certain documents, especially those that are used in important business dealings, you wouldn’t deem a document to be fully authentic unless some kind of official signature process or Docusign integration had taken place.
+These forms of evidence are inherently reliable, and are deemed to be “self-authenticating.”?
 Examples of self-authenticating evidence include:

 - State and federal laws

 - Contents of the Federal Register